Neune0/Neune0/README.md

 ## About me
 - 🎓 Currently pursuing a degree in computer science
-- 🌱 Interested in artificial intelligence, robotics, and exploring diverse areas of computer science
+- 🌱 Interested in artificial intelligence, robotics, ALife and exploring diverse areas of computer science
 - 💻 Enthusiastic about coding and building projects
 - 📚 Constantly learning and expanding my knowledge